Bridging the Gap Between Collective Motility and Epithelial-Mesenchymal Transitions through the Active Finite Voronoi Model: Abstract

 \section{Abstract}

 We introduce an active version of the recently proposed finite Voronoi model of epithelial tissue.
 The resultant Active Finite Voronoi (AFV) model enables the study of both confluent and non-confluent geometries and transitions between them, in the presence of active cells.
-Our results indicate a rich phase diagram which unifies the study of the route to collective motility via unjamming with the study of motility enabled by EMT, the epithelial-mesenchymal transition.
-This approach should prove useful for issues arising in both developmental biology systems and during cancer metastasis.
+Our study identifies six distinct phases, characterized by aggregation-segregation, dynamical jamming-unjamming, and epithelial-mesenchymal transitions (EMT), thereby extending the behavior beyond that observed in previously studied vertex-based models.
+The AFV model with rich phase diagram provides a cohesive framework that unifies the well-observed progression to collective motility via unjamming with the intricate dynamics enabled by EMT.
+This approach should prove useful for challenges in developmental biology systems as well as the complex context of cancer metastasis.
+The simulation code is also provided at \hyperlink{https://github.com/jxhuangphys/Active_Finite_Voronoi_simulation}{\texttt{github.com/jxhuangphys/Active\_Finite\_Voronoi\_simulation}}.